 how to moisturize 4c hair daily

-Since my big chop in 2020, I have been trying really hard to not mess up my hair.
+Since my big chop in 2020 and the inception of this website, I have been trying really hard to not mess up my hair.
 I have followed a number of vloggers in the natural hair community and bought the best 4c hair products to make sure that my natural hair is healthy and strong.

-While my new 4c hair care regimen includes bi-weekly deep conditioning treatments and natural ingredients such as Avocado masks and Aloe Vera Oil to grow my 4c hair stronger and longer, there is one thing I have been struggling to figure out.
+My new 4c hair care regimen includes bi-weekly deep conditioning treatments and natural ingredients such as avocado masks and aloe vera oil.
+In addition, I wear my natural hair in protective styles most of the year, all in an effort to grow my 4c hair stronger and longer.
+However, there is one thing I have been struggling to figure out.
 And that is how to moisturize 4c hair daily.

 Every day I ask myself whether my natural hair is moisturized enough, oiled up enough, or if I need to do something outside of my weekly routine.
 And I’m sure you ask yourself the same questions.
 That’s why I decided it’s time to figure out how to keep 4c hair moisturized for days after wash day.
 So in this post, you will learn how to moisturize natural hair daily for massive growth.